 The announcement of the coalition Wednesday comes after Mayor Bill de Blasio created advisory councils for reopening the city, including an Arts, Culture and Tourism council.
 The NYC & Company coalition was “formed to support city and state recovery planning,” referring to de Blasio’s council, as well as Gov. Andrew Cuomo’s business councils.

-Additional co-chairs for the NYC & Company coalition include Ellen Futter, president of American Museum of Natural History; Thelma Golden, director and chief curator of the Studio Museum in Harlem; Danny Meyer, chief executive of the Union Square Hospitality Group; and Peter Ward, president of the New York Hotel & Motel Trades Council.
+Additional co-chairs for the NYC & Company coalition include Ellen Futter, president of the American Museum of Natural History; Thelma Golden, director and chief curator of the Studio Museum in Harlem; Danny Meyer, chief executive of the Union Square Hospitality Group; and Peter Ward, president of the New York Hotel & Motel Trades Council.